 We recommend that you obtain travel insurance as soon as possible after booking your holiday to ensure you are protected right from the word go in the event of unexpected cancellation prior to departure due to accident or illness.
 You must inform your insurers of any pre-existing medical conditions (including those of persons not necessarily travelling but upon whom your holiday may depend) that may require treatment during a period of overseas travel or might cause you to cancel the trip.

-Once you have arranged your insurance, please be sure to send us the following essential details: name and contact details of your insurance provider, your policy number, expiry date and your insurers 24hr Emergency Assistance number.
+Once you have arranged your insurance, please be sure to send us the following essential details: name and contact details of your insurance provider, your policy number, expiry date and your insurer's 24hr Emergency Assistance number.

 Important Things to Note about Travel Insurance

 - Travel Insurance does not normally provide sufficient cover for valuable optical equipment, which is often best protected under your own household insurance policy.
-If in doubt ask your insurers for advice prior to travel.
+If in doubt ask your insurer for advice prior to travel.

 - Most travel insurance policies limit the amount of cover, typically up to a maximum tour cost of £5000 per person.
 If the tour you are booking exceeds this amount, additional cover can usually be provided upon payment of additional premium.
 We recommend all travellers check their individual policy limit to ensure the full cost of their holiday is covered.